 We construct a dataset from multiple sources that covers the advertising prices and characteristics of all directories for the years 1999 and 2014.
-Our pricing data derives from Rate and Data publication of the Yellow Pages Publishers Association (YPPA).
+We deliberately examined a wide berth of years because we want to capture long-term trends in the industry.
+Our pricing data derive from Rate and Data publication of the Yellow Pages Publishers Association (YPPA).
 We collect data on directories from 1999 and 2014 using a procedure similar to Busse and Rysman (2005).
 We observe advertising prices for five categories of advertisement sizes (i.e., quarter column, double quarter column, double half column, half page, and full page).
 We also collect data on the distribution areas for each directory, so we observe the zipcodes that each directory serves.